Our Work

 Kazakhstan

 Kazakhstan’s long-term priority is to improve the natural environment in the country.
 With its high-altitude zones, Kazakhstan is endowed with an enormous diversity of mountain ecological systems.
 However, climate change is accelerating changes in both mountain habitats and the desertification grazing lands, affecting both wildlife and livestock and the people whose livelihoods depend upon them.
-Human-wildlife conflict and poaching, which can increase the vulnerability of species to climate change, are additional challenges for wildlife.
+Human-wildlife conflict and illegal and/or unsustainable practices, which can increase the vulnerability of species to climate change, are additional challenges for wildlife.
 There is also a low awareness of and weak participation in biodiversity preservation from civil society.

 Kazakhstan is a member of International Conference on Sustainable Development and is signatory to the Convention on Migratory Species (CMS), regional CMS instruments, and participates in the Central Asian Mammal Initiative (CAMI) which facilitates regional cooperation for the conservation of migratory species. it is signatory party to the CMS Bukhara Deer MoU and has developed a National Snow Leopard Ecosystem Priority Protection (NSLEP) which also recognizes climate change as a threat to the snow leopard.
 Migratory species, such as the argali, snow leopard, Central Asian ibex, and Bukhara deer are recognized as endangered in Kazakhstan.